Kanto Kanagawa Beaches and bay views, industrial tourism, and the meeting of East and West

 When the cherry blossoms appear and the festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.

 Onsen waters warm the body and heart, and views of snow-capped Mt.
 Fuji against clear blue skies are at their best.
-Winter illuminations at amusement parks in this area add to the charm of the season.
+Winter illuminations around the prefecture add to the charm of the season.